 - Functional use of vision and hearing

-Diagnostic equipment and tools may provide technological compensation for some disabilities, but the candidate should be able to perform in an independent manner.
+Diagnostic equipment and tools may provide technological compensation for some disabilities, but the applicant should be able to perform in an independent manner.

-You must be able to perform the essential functions of the profession and meet the standards of the curriculum.
-Students seeking exceptions to these standards or reasonable accommodations should initiate their request with the University of Wisconsin-La Crosse.
+Applicants must be able to perform the essential functions of the profession and meet the standards of the curriculum.
+Applicants seeking exceptions to these standards or reasonable accommodations should initiate their request with the University of Wisconsin-La Crosse.